 Organizations can host data in the cloud, a data center or both.
 Most hybrid apps use the public cloud as the front-end transaction source and the data center for processing the transactions.
 Ingress traffic is generally free, so it is more cost-effective to have the cloud receive data from the data center.
 Increased movement between environments creates the need for a larger -- and more expensive -- connection between the cloud and data center.

 Think carefully about database hosting.
 Smaller databases can run in parallel in both environments, and summary databases can run on the public cloud.
 But it's not feasible to place larger systems in the cloud because it would result in high egress fees for processing data on premises.

 Alter your security approach

 Hybrid clouds involve many moving parts, which can make them more susceptible to breaches than the public cloud alone.
 Learn the potential vulnerabilities that are specific to hybrid cloud infrastructure, such as data transfers between the public cloud and on-premises resources.

-A lack of policies and formal processes can create risks; unify security controls across a hybrid cloud architecture, rather than maintain separate ones for different environments.
+A lack policies and formal processes can create risks; unify security controls across a hybrid cloud architecture, rather than maintain separate ones for different environments.

 Although there are notable challenges for admins, they can secure hybrid deployments with certain tools and best practices, such as data encryption and zero-trust models.
 In addition, IT teams should familiarize themselves with emerging security practices, such as DevSecOps, to ensure cloud data is safe.